jbottum/t5pat/langchain_markdown46.md

 ## Review of the script's output and performance

 For each model, the script prints text output for each prompt including the prompt, answer, generation time and prompt type.
 It provides a text output on the loading times for the model, tokenizer and pipeline times.
 It produces charts for generation time for each prompt type and load times for the model, tokenizer and pipeline.
-In our tests, the XL model took significantly longer in all aspects than the Large model, but XL model answered more questions correctly.
+In our tests, the XL model took significantly longer in all aspects than the Large model, but the XL model answered more questions correctly.

  Neither model did a good job with prompts that contained two questions and both models mostly answered the second question and ignored the 1st question.
 The answers did not provide much context, although we did not ask for context.
-Determinining what is correct or incorrect for a reasoning question could have some subjectivity.
+Determining what is correct or incorrect for a reasoning question could have some subjectivity.
 The XL was stronger than the Large model on knowledge retreival, in context, cause and effect, and analogical reasoning.
 The XL did not perform well initially on analogical or counterfactual questions but its answers improved as we ran more epochs.

 The following table provides a summary of the models' correct answers.
 We recognize that the format of the prompts, especially asking two questions in one prompt, can impact the model.
 We used these more complex examples as they might reflect human interaction.
 As you can see, the model's performance can vary depending on the question type and the prompt construction.
 This is to be expected and could be fine tuned, which is a potential topic for follow-on discussions and/or further experimentations.